Job Chapter Two

 Job 2:12 & 13

-When they saw him from a distance, they could hardly recognize him; they began to weep aloud, and they tore their robes and sprinkled dust on their heads.
-Then they sat on the ground with him for seven days and seven nights.
-No one said a word to him, because they saw how great his suffering was.
+When they saw him from a distance, they couldn't even recognize him.
+They wept aloud, tore their coats and threw dust over their heads toward heaven.
+Then they sat down with him on the ground.
+For seven days and seven nights, no one spoke a word to him; because they saw how much he was suffering.

 These friends arrived and were speechless at the sight of their friend and simply sat and mourned with him in silence for seven days.
 They would have last saw their friend living in wealth and health and now they were probably in shock at the appearance of the man before them.
 This all seems good but we must remember that the devil has not given up with his schemes of indirect attack.
 Even though he had failed with the use of Job's wife, he is going to turn up the heat through these three friends.